prettydiff/biddle/readme.md

     node biddle get http://google.com ../mydirectory

 ### global
-The global command adds biddle's path to the OS path variable so that biddle can be run from any location without explicitly calling Node.js, example: `biddle help` instead of `node biddle help`.
+The global command adds an applications's path to the OS path variable so that the application can be run from any location as a command, for example: `biddle help` from root instead of `node biddle help` from the local biddle directory.
 Use the `remove` option to remove biddle from the path.
 This command requires use of an administrative console in Windows.
+For additional requirements see section **Global Application Requirements** in the [documentation](documentation/documentation.md).

 Allowing global availability to biddle.
-This command requires an administrative console in Windows.

     node biddle global

+Allowing global availability to any other application installed by biddle.

+    biddle global myApplication

 Removing global availability to biddle.
-This command requires an administrative console in Windows.

     biddle global remove

+Removing global availability to any other application installed by biddle.

+    biddle global myApplication remove

 ### hash
 Prints to console a SHA512 hash against a local file.